-B.A., Cornerstone University Contact information: (800) 697-1133
+B.A., Cornerstone University Contact information: (800) 697-1133 Rosemary\Vanryn@cornerstone.edu

-Campus Visit/ Preview Days
+Campus Visit

 Selecting a school for graduate theological education is an important decision.
-You should consider academic quality, range of degree programs, theological orientation, location, job and housing markets, and local church options.
+You should consider academic quality, range of degree programs, theological orientation, location, job and housing markets and local church options.
 A great way to gather information for your decision is to visit the campus.
-The campus visit is designed to maximize the prospective student's contact with faculty, administrative staff, current students.
-Grand Rapids Theological Seminary offers at least one Preview Day each fall and spring semester that is designed to give prospective students a look at what God is doing at GRTS.
-It would be worth your while to arrange your schedule so that you can visit during Preview Day.
-However, if your schedule does not allow you to attend during Preview Day, we would be happy to schedule a personal visit for you.
-Go to our website or contact our admissions office to register for our upcoming Preview Day or for a personal visit.
+The campus visit is designed to maximize your contact with faculty, administrative staff and current students.
+Grand Rapids Theological Seminary offers at least one Preview Day each fall and spring semester designed to give you a look at what God is doing at GRTS.
+If your schedule does not allow you to attend Preview Day, we would be happy to schedule a personal visit for you.
+Contact the Admissions Office at (800) 697-1133 to register for an upcoming Preview Day or for a personal visit.

-Grand Rapids Theological Seminary has two guest apartments located on the campus.
+Grand Rapids Theological Seminary has two guest apartments located on campus.
 These accommodations are available free of charge to prospective students and their families during scheduled campus visits.

-We invite you to come and see for yourself why Grand Rapids Theological Seminary is an excellent choice for your graduate theological education.
-To arrange your campus visit, to request additional literature or to ask a question, please contact:
+Come and see for yourself why Grand Rapids Theological Seminary is an excellent choice for your graduate theological education.
+To arrange your campus visit, request additional literature or ask a question, please contact: